I think it’s best if I’m straight with you from the very beginning of this article.

 Bank to bank transfers, even within the “same” bank, have the worst rates of exchange and they charge you a fee for the transaction plus a percentage of the transfer.

-Instead, check out OFX for better exchange rates and free transfers for LIFE, a special offer for SMG readers.
+Instead, check out OFX for better exchange rates, 0% commission and free transfers for LIFE, a special offer only for SMG readers.

 OFX also allows you to lock in your rate of exchange.

-Why is that something you should consider?
+Why is locking in an exchange rate something you should consider?
 Well, if you are selling your house, cashing out your pension or retirement fund, or just transferring any large sum of money to Australia, then locking in that rate of exchange can make a huge difference.

 And, just in case you’re wondering, it doesn’t matter if you are not presently in Australia.

-When you sign up with OFX, just fill out the form online with your current location.
-You will then be referred to OFX-US or OFX-UK or OFX-NZ or another partnership site.
+When you sign up with OFX, fill out the form online with your current location.
+You will then be referred to OFX-US or OFX-UK or OFX-NZ or another similar site.
 They are all the same company just different locations worldwide.

-The free transfers for life promotion for SMG readers will still apply, just make sure you don’t clear your web browser cookies as that’s how OFX knows you’re a SMG reader.
+The free transfers for life promotion and 0% commission for SMG readers will still apply, just make sure you don’t clear your web browser cookies and that my promocode is in the url.
+For more about this promotion from OFX, click here.

 After you fill out the signup form, you will receive an email from a customer service rep asking you what your plans are.
 Nice getting personal service especially when it comes to your money.